 What are the strengths and weaknesses with my case?
 Lawyers cannot make guarantees about the outcome, but they can tell you which facts work in your favor – and what might adversely affect your rights.
 One key issue is whether you were also negligent while riding an e-scooter, which can be a major weakness under California’s comparative fault rules.
 If you were careless, your compensation might be reduced.

 Will my claim settle or go to court?
 Every e-scooter accident case is different, but insurers are often willing to resolve your claim by agreement.
 These companies are less likely to settle for a fair amount if the evidence of fault by their policyholder is sketchy or if your injuries were not severe.
 When the insurer refuses to pay a fair amount, the next step is a lawsuit.
 An attorney can provide insight on what to expect.

 Is there a time limitation on my e-scooter accident case?
 Yes, the California statute of limitations applies to these crashes, and the clock starts ticking the date of the e-scooter collision.
 You have two years to file a lawsuit in court, even if you are still discussing settlement with an insurer.
 If you allow the deadline to expire, you lose your rights forever.

 Our Oakland E-Scooter Accident Lawyers Can Provide Answers

 Finding the right fit with a personal injury attorney can be challenging, but these questions should help guide you.
-You can ask our team at Venardi Zurada, LLP about other issues that impact your case, so please contact our offices in Oakland, Orinda, or Redding, CA to schedule a consultation.
+You can ask our team at Venardi Zurada, LLP about other issues that impact your case, so please contact our offices in Oakland or Walnut Creek, CA to schedule a consultation.
 We can offer additional details after learning about your circumstances.